 Li v.
 Yellow Cab Co. of California

-Supreme Court of California
+California Supreme Court

 Li (plaintiff) was driving and attempted to cross three lanes of oncoming traffic to enter a service station.
 At the same time, a car operated by Yellow Cab Co. of California (Yellow Cab) (defendant) was traveling at an excessive speed and ran a yellow light just before striking Li’s car.
 Li suffered injuries and brought suit against Yellow Cab for negligence.
-The trial court applied the doctrine of contributory negligence and held Li was completely barred from recovery.
+The trial court applied the doctrine of contributory negligence and held that Li was completely barred from recovery.
 Li appealed to the California Supreme Court.

 Rule of Law

 Holding and Reasoning (Sullivan, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 725,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials